 Recently I have found two articles that refer to international SEO.
 One is from HubSpot and the other one from SearchEngineLand.
-Since we've been doing a lot of international pages and Webiny is multilingual and multidomain (multisite) system, I will try to explain several myths and reveal some of the best practices for SEO and PPC for international markets.
 These articles are great, but I will try to give real-life examples from my (our) experience of working in tourism and travel industry.

 Myth 1: Google Translate Works